Winter Car Kit Checklist for Cold Weather Travel

 • Candle in a metal container or Sterno – You can use this for heat or melting snow for water.

 ** Note: Be careful with open flame inside a vehicle.
 Nearly everything inside a car is flammable.
 ALSO flame can use up your oxygen if the car is too tight.
-Keep your exhaust pipe clear and crack a window if you feel light headed.
+Keep your exhaust pipe clear and crack a window open if you feel light headed.

 Would you like to save this?